Gestas/Tarsnap-generations/README.md

             -q   Be quiet - only output if something goes wrong

 ####DESCRIPTION
 The script is designed to be run via crontab.
 It expects five inputs and a .tarsnaprc file (see below).
-If you don't want to take hourly backups then use crontab to schedule backup only in the hour specified in the script as the $DAILY_TIME variable, line 9.
+If you don't want to take hourly backups then use crontab to schedule a backup only in the hour specified in the script as the $DAILY_TIME variable, line 9.
 Set -h to "1".
 By default the script takes the "DAILY" backup in the 23:00 hour system time.

 ####REQUIRES
-The script requires a .tarsnaprc that specifies at least these options-
+The script requires a .tarsnaprc or tarsnap.conf that specifies at least these options -
     keyfile <path to keyfile>
     cachedir <path to cache dir>
     exclude <path to cache dir>